intelligenthack/intelligentcache/doc/dotnet-core.md

     ));
 ```

-Alternatively you can call the already provided extension method `AddRedisIntelligentCache`.
+Alternatively, you can call the already provided extension method `AddRedisIntelligentCache`.

 ```
 public void ConfigureServices(IServiceCollection services)